neilgee/bootstrap-conditional/README.md

 ### Changelog

+1.3.0 - 07/03/21
+- Add Bootstrap version 5 as option
+- Include JS for tooltips and popovers for BS5 when PopperJS is selected
+- Update PopperJS to 1.16.1 for BS 3 & 4

 1.2.0 - 21/02/21
 - Add different Bootstrap versions 3,4 as options

 1.1.0 - 20/02/21
 - Add PopperJS Option